ominestre/rotten-deps/README.md

 #### API

-At this time the API isn't officially supported but you can probably figure it out based on the reference docs at https://ominestre.github.io/rotten-deps/
+At this time the API isn't officially supported but you can probably figure it out based on the reference docs hosted on our [GitHub Pages](https://ominestre.github.io/rotten-deps/)

 #### Exit codes and meanings

-* `0` indicates that no dependencies are stale or outdated
+- `0` indicates that no dependencies are stale or outdated
-* `1` indicates that you have outdated dependencies
+- `1` indicates that you have outdated dependencies
-* `2` indicates that you have stale dependencies but no outdated
+- `2` indicates that you have stale dependencies but no outdated

 ## Contributing